William Gormley

-William L. "Bill" Gormley (born May 2, 1946) is an American attorney and Republican Party politician whose career in New Jersey's state Legislature spanned four decades.
-Representing the state's 2nd Legislative District, which includes most of Atlantic County, Gormley emerged as an influential and dominating figure in New Jersey government and a leader in the continued economic revitalization of the greater Atlantic City region.
+William L. "Bill" Gormley (born May 2, 1946) is an American attorney and Republican Party politician from New Jersey who represented most of Atlantic County, New Jersey in New Jersey's state Legislature from 1978 to 2007.
+Gormley was an imposing figure in New Jersey government, referred to by David Wildstein as "one of the most consequential legislators of his generation," and a leader in the economic development of the Atlantic City region.

-Gormley, the son of former Atlantic County Sheriff Gerard Gormley, was elected to the New Jersey General Assembly in 1977, serving until 1982.
-He served as a member of the state Senate from 1982 to 2007, a length of tenure unmatched in Atlantic County since state Sen. Frank S. Farley's 31-year-run ended in defeat in 1972.

-Gormley chose not to seek re-election to the Senate in 2007.
+Gormley was elected to the New Jersey General Assembly in 1977 and served until 1982, when he won a special election to the New Jersey Senate.
+He remained in that office until resigning in 2007.
+He also ran unsuccessful campaigns for Governor of New Jersey, the United States House of Representatives, and the United States Senate.

 Education and military service

+William L. Gormley was born in Atlantic City, New Jersey on May 2, 1946.
+His father, Gerard Gormley, served as Atlantic County Sheriff.

 Gormley graduated from St. Augustine Preparatory School in 1964.
 He received a B.A. from the University of Notre Dame in History and was awarded a J.D. from Villanova University.
 He served in the United States Marine Corps and was honorably discharged in 1975 with the rank of captain.

 Political career

+New Jersey General Assembly (197882)

 Gormley was first elected to the New Jersey General Assembly in 1977.
+Because the General Assembly uses dual-member districts, his election came at the expense of his own running mate, Howard Kupperman.
+As of 2025, Kupperman is the last member of the General Assembly to lose to their running mate.
+Gormley and Kupperman ran against Michael Matthews, a popular and well-known Atlantic County freeholder, and Rocco Carri.
+Matthews finished first in the race, with Gormley winning second place by 345 votes over Kupperman.
+He was re-elected in 1979 and 1981 as the top vote-getter in the district.

-In 1981, Gormley was the most vocal member of a small group of Republican lawmakers who aligned with Democrats to pass legislation that eliminated the practice of awarding favorable ballot positions to candidates endorsed by county political organizations.
-Though the courts would restore the party line years later, the legislation paved the way for Tom Kean to win the Republican gubernatorial primary against the Republican establishment candidate, Paterson Mayor Lawrence "Pat" Kramer.
-Kean would go on to serve two terms as one of the most popular governors in New Jersey history.
+In 1981, Gormley was the most vocal member of a small group of Republican lawmakers who joined with Democrats to eliminate the "county line" system, a practice of awarding favorable ballot positions to candidates endorsed by county political organizations.
+Though the county line would be restored years later, the legislation paved the way for Tom Kean to win the 1981 Republican primary against the establishment candidate, Pat Kramer.
+Kean served two terms as one of the most popular governors in New Jersey history.
 "Getting rid of the party line cracked Kramer and made Kean," recalled Republican campaign strategist Dave Murray.
-"What was so impressive about that is there were other guys supporting Kean, but Bill Gormley was the one shouting it from the rooftops.
+"Bill Gormley was the one shouting it from the rooftops.
 Really, there's only one word to describe him – and that's ballsy."

+New Jersey Senate

 In 1990, Gormley cast the only Republican vote for then Gov. Jim Florio's ban on assault weapons and became a target of the National Rifle Association.
 As political payback, the NRA funded the campaigns of a string of Gormley opponents in both local races and runs for higher office.